DangerBlack/SNA-on-Game-of-Thrones/README.md

 Installation
 -----------

-	first of all you need python and python pp installed on your machine after then you have to create in the main folder the folder named as "res" with 2 subfolder "finale" and "working"
+	First of all you need python and python pp installed on your machine.
+	After then you have to create in the main folder the folder named as "res" with 2 subfolder "finale" and "working".
+	You also need the first volume of chronicles of ice and fire as a txt file in the main folder (default name "volume1.txt")

 Usage